Arrested in Islamic Pakistan for reading the Koran: Ahmadi sect under siege

 Rafiatta, who asked her last name not be used, moved to Rabwa after gunmen killed her husband in 2010 in front of their young children.

 "He was just a hard-working man who loved his family," she said.
-The family fled after two Ahmadi neighbors were also killed and men tried to kidnap Raffiata's young son.
+The family fled after two Ahmadi neighbours were also killed and men tried to kidnap Raffiata's young son.

 The Ahmadi are also targets outside Pakistan.
 In Indonesia, a gruesome YouTube video recorded a mass lynching in 2011 as police looked on.
 Ahmadi publications are banned in Bangladesh, where a festival site was torched earlier this year.

-In Britain, Ahmadi buildings have been vandalized and leaflets have appeared forbidding them to enter shops and urging Muslims to kill them, British media have reported.
+In Britain, Ahmadi buildings have been vandalised and leaflets have appeared forbidding them to enter shops and urging Muslims to kill them, British media have reported.

 JAILED WITH NO BAIL